arillo-ch/silverstripe-deepl-translator/README.md

 ## DataObject-wise translator

-@todo description

-- automatically translates all translatable fields of a DataObject
+Automatically translates all translatable fields of a DataObject.
-- define relations that also will be translated
+Just add `Arillo\Deepl\DataObjectWiseTranslationExtension` to extensions of that DataObject class, e.g.:

 ```
 ---